Where are RB Group's ADRs traded and under what ticker?

 For more information, please visit:

 An ADR ratio provides the number of underlying shares represented by one ADS.
 1 RB Group ADR represents 10 ordinary RBL shares on the Australian Securities Exchange (ASX).
+The two securities trade very close to parity, once the ADR ratio and foreign exchange aspects are accounted for.

 What is the difference between an ADR and an ADS?